gsllucas/scaling-sockets-rabbitmq/README.md

 It is divided in 3 core application as below:

 - ws-service: service that has a messaging broker consumer that listens to a queue to send a custom socket event according to necessity
-- ws-client: service that has a socket client to listen to socket events emitted by a queue event
+- ws-client: service that has a socket client to listen to socket events emitted by ws-service throught the socket channel
 - broker-publisher: service that is emitting events through a messaging broker publisher

 Any another service can connect to ws-service through messaging HOST URL to send real time messages in socket as broker publisher (rabbitMQ chosen here).